p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## Name conflict bugs are impossible

-A name conflict when importing modules with the same identifier trigger a compilation error.
-It is impossible to use the wrong symbol by mistake.
+A name conflict when importing modules with the same identifier triggers a compilation error.
+It is thus impossible to use the wrong symbol by mistake.

 ## Default initialization

 Uninitialized variables can create subtle and hard to find bugs in C++ programs.
-In D every variable and member is initialized by default.
-And if that happen to be expensive, the `= void` initialization can be used instead.
+In D all variables and members are initialized by default.
+And if that happens to be expensive, the `= void` initialization can be used instead.

 ## DUB

 D has a package manager.
 C++ has none that is popular in its community.
-Therefore, using a third-party library is many times easier.
+Therefore, using a [third-party library](http://code.dlang.org/) is many times easier.

 ## No more implicit conversion of arrays to pointers